The Good News: You Can Take Control. See A Physical Therapist.

 We all know the feeling: sinking into a comfy chair, only to struggle to get back up.
 While it's easy to blame it on temporary stiffness, difficulty with sit-to-stand (STS) transitions could be a warning sign of something more serious.

-If you live in The United States of America, you do not need a medical doctor's referral to see a physical therapist, and are covered by insurance.
+If you live in the United States of America, you do not need a medical doctor's referral to see a physical therapist and are covered by insurance.
 Waiting too long results in more suffering.
-The sooner you see a physical therapist, the better results you will see and prevent pain and surgery for as long as possible.
+The sooner you see a physical therapist, the better results you will see and the longer you can prevent pain and surgery.

 Muscle Weakness: The Hidden Culprit